RahulTeammate/Indraphyll/README.md

 2. To run the game, go to TextGame > Debug > TextGame.exe.

 **Additional Info:**
-1. If you cannot load the game or want a quick demonstration, click on this [link.](http://youtu.be/4MKtKoH0iCg?hd=1)
+1. If you cannot run the game or want a quick demonstration, click on this [link.](http://youtu.be/4MKtKoH0iCg?hd=1)
 2. The game's source code is located in TextGame > TextGame > game.